Ry Cooder Sessions

 “The Foggy Dew” (Traditional, arranged by Paddy Moloney) by the Chieftains with Sinead O’Conner and Ry Cooder

-Long Black Veil is a recording of unusual sessions in which the legendary Irish folk group the Chieftains host various guest musicians from rock and pop, including Sinead O’Conner, with Ry playing electric guitar, mandolla, and floor slide.
+Long Black Veil is an album of unusual sessions in which the legendary Irish folk group the Chieftains host various guest musicians from rock and pop, including Sinead O’Conner, with Ry Cooder on electric guitar, mandolla, and floor slide.
 The traditional song is a tribute to the men who died in the Easter uprising in Ireland in 1916.

 More Ry Cooder: